Quillen cohomology of enriched operads: Introduction

-The work of Quillen was first devoted to establishing a proper cohomology theory for rings and commutative algebras (cf. \cite{Quillen2}), which is nowadays generalized into the operadic context as described in the following example. \begin{example} Let $\textbf{k}$ be a commutative ring of characteristic 0 and let $\P$ be an operad enriched over dg $\textbf{k}$-modules.
-For each $\P$-algebra $A$, it was known that the free-forgetful adjunction $ \adjunction*{}{(\Alg_\P)_{/A}}{\Ab((\Alg_\P)_{/A})}{}$ is (homotopically) equivalent to the adjunction
+where $M[n]$ refers to the $n$-suspension of $M$ in $\Ab(\textbf{M}_{/X})$.
+The work of Quillen was first devoted to establishing a proper cohomology theory for rings and commutative algebras (cf. \cite{Quillen2}), which is nowadays generalized into the operadic context as described in the following example. \begin{example} {Let $\textbf{k}$ be a commutative ring that contains the field $\QQ$ of rational numbers, and let $\P$ be an operad enriched over dg $\textbf{k}$-modules}.
+For each $\P$-algebra $A$, the free-forgetful adjunction $ \adjunction*{}{(\Alg_\P)_{/A}}{\Ab((\Alg_\P)_{/A})}{}$ is (homotopically) equivalent to the adjunction